jc-roth/rcfdtdpy/docs/index.rst

 Ideas
 -----
-* Parallelize the calculations in time to speed up.
+* Parallelize the calculations in time (i.e. calculate each index simultaneously) to speed up.
+* Replace the Numpy arrays with h5py datasets, which can store much larger files locally.

 .. toctree::
    :maxdepth: 2